EGI-Federation/ansible-style-guide/CONTRIBUTING.md

       values, and it is older than "old stable" debian release
 ```

-Remember that not all users use Chef in the same way or on the same operating systems as you, so it is helpful to be clear about your use case and change so they can understand it even when it doesn't apply to them.

-### More information

-Additional help with git is available on the [Community Contributions](https://docs.chef.io/community_contributions.html#use-git) page on the Chef Docs site.

 ## Release Cycle

-The versioning for Chef Software Cookbook projects is X.Y.Z.
+We follow the [Semantic Versioning](https://semver.org/) as far as applicable.
+This pattern says that software versions should take an `X.Y.Z` pattern where:

 - X is a major release, which may not be fully compatible with prior major releases
 - Y is a minor release, which adds both new features and bug fixes
 - Z is a patch release, which adds just bug fixes

-See the [Cookbook Versioning Policy](https://chef-community.github.io/cvp/) for more guidance on semantic versioning of cookbooks.

-Releases of Chef's cookbooks are generally performed after any bugfix / feature enhancement pull request merge.
-You can watch the Github repository for updates or watch the cookbook on the Supermarket to receive release notification e-mails.
+Releases are generally performed after any bugfix / feature enhancement pull request merge.
+You can watch the Github repository for updates.
+The latest release will always point to the master branch, whilst release candidates will be done in version-specific branches, such as `v0.2.0-rc`.

 ## Contribution Do's and Don't's